 The difference between CPQ and quote-to-cash is that CPQ covers quoting, while quote-to-cash covers the entire process from quoting to revenue recognition.

-We’ve prepared a quick-glance table to compare these two tools.
-Here’s how they compare across the full sales-to-revenue workflow:
+I’ve prepared a quick-glance table to compare these two tools:

 Here’s one way to think about it: CPQ is like writing a restaurant order and handing it to the kitchen.
-Q2C is what makes the food, serves it, collects the check, and brings the customer back again.
+Q2C includes what makes the food, serves it, collects the check, and makes sure the customer comes back by offering a good dining experience or discount coupons.

 Both systems can work independently, but together, they cover the full arc of a deal.